Nik-Zainal-Group/signature.tools.lib/README.md

 - New signature fit multi-step algorithm, FitMS
 - New organ-specific signatures from Genomics England Cancer data
 - Reorganisation of old signature fit functions under the new Fit function
-- Rewrite of plot scripts for displying signature fit results, now available using plotFit and plotFitMS functions
+- Rewrite of plot scripts for displaying signature fit results, now available using plotFit and plotFitMS functions
 - Added support for trinucleotide variant catalogues
 - New export functions for converting Fit and FitMS results to JSON